How to Deprovision a BYOIP Prefix

 to list all of your prefixes and their IDs.

-doctl compute byoip-prefix delete <your_prefix_id>
+doctl network byoip-prefix delete <your_prefix_id>

 Replace <your_prefix_id>